 Deciduous, Evergreen, Shrubs, Trees

-Eastern U.S. native grows 4 to 10 ft. tall and wide; spreads slowly by suckers.
-Thin, strong branches form vertical pattern.
-Dark green, tooth-edged, 2 to 4-in-long leaves appear late in spring, turn golden yellow to brownish in fall.
-During bloom season, each branch tip carries several 4 to 6-in.-long spires of tiny, gleaming white flowers with a spicy perfume.Clethra arborea
+Eastern U.S. native grows to 4–10 ft. tall and wide; spreads slowly by suckers.
+Thin, strong branches form a vertical pattern.
+Dark green, tooth-edged, 2–4-in-long leaves appear late in spring, turn golden yellow to brownish in fall.
+During bloom season, each branch tip carries several 4–6-in.-long spires of tiny, gleaming white flowers with a spicy perfume.Clethra arborea

 Native to Madeira.
 Rather stiff upright growth to 20 ft. tall and about half as wide.
 Plant is densely clothed with 4-in. leaves in glossy, bronzy green.
 White flowers in upright, branched clusters resemble lily-of the-valley (Convallaria majalis) in looks and even in fragrance.
 Leaf tips burn with frost, but plant comes back from old wood or from roots when damaged.